pymacaron/pymacaron-core/README.rst

 Handling Errors
 ===============

-Klue-client-server may raise exceptions, for example if the server stub gets an invalid request according to the swagger specification.
+PyMacaron Core may raise exceptions, for example if the server stub gets an invalid request according to the swagger specification.

-However klue-client-server does not know how to format internal errors into an object model fitting that of the loaded swagger specification.
+However PyMacaron Core does not know how to format internal errors into an object model fitting that of the loaded swagger specification.
 Instead, you should provide the apipool with a callback to format exceptions into whatever object you wish your api to return.
 Something like:

 .. code-block:: python

-    from klue.swagger import ApiPool
+    from pymacaron_core.swagger import ApiPool

     def my_error_formatter(e):
         """Take an exception and return a proper swagger Error object"""